AlexandraEL9/MS1-dock9bar/README.md

 - The website will use responsive design so it can be seen on different devices easily.<br>
 - The site will have a navigation bar so movement from 1 page to another is simple.
 Similarly, the footer will have the bar's links to social media.<br>
-- The site's content will be structured so the most basic information is accessible first (who, what, where, when) with added details or information in more depth will be on subsequent pages.<br>
+- The site's content will be structured so the most basic information is accessible first (who, what, where, when) with added details or information in more depth on subsequent pages.<br>
-- The site 's pages will nclude page specific reviews, linked to the page content so users can see positive reviews of the section they are currently reading.<br>
+- The site 's pages will include page specific reviews, linked to the page content so users can see positive reviews of the section they are currently reading.<br>
 - There will be a contact form making interaction easy.<br>
 - There will be downloadable menus with prices so patrons can look and check at their leisure, prior to visit.<br>
 - Each page could contain a subscribe to the newsletter section, encouraging patrons to keep in touch with the bar.<br>